cchantep/acolyte/reactive-mongo/readme.md

 ### Setup driver

-Driver behaviour is configured using a connection handler, itself based on query and write handlers, managing respectively Mongo queries or write operations, and returning appropriate result.
+Driver behaviour is configured using connection handlers, themselves based on query and write handlers, managing respectively Mongo queries or write operations, and returning appropriate result.

 You can start looking at empty/no-op connection handler.
 With driver configured in this way, there is no query or write handler.
 So as no response is provided whatever is the command performed, it will raise explicit error `No response: ...` for every request.